NitorCreations/slack-group-bot/README.md

 ```

 - The command will show you a help message which contains all the available commands of the bot
+- The command is also launched automatically if:
+      - your join/leave command has failed due to missing parameters
+      - you have used a command that does not exist in the bot

 ## Technologies